 Teach someone what you learn

 Use your dictionary to look up words whose pronunciations you are not certain about.
 This will require that you always have your dictionary with you.
-Make your pronunciation dictionary, which can be installed in your mobile phone, your good companion.This is more dependable than asking because sometimes you may ask someone who will give you an answer he is not quite sure about.
-This is why is very important you learn the different English sounds and their symbols.
+Make your pronunciation dictionary your good companion.
+You can installed it on your mobile phone.This is more dependable than asking people because sometimes you may ask someone who will give you an answer he is not quite sure of, and could be incorrect.
+This is why it is very important you learn the different English sounds and their symbols.